edwardkopp/image-tool/README.md

 # Image Tool

-An image converter tool for uncommon bitmap image conversions.
-The original goals of this are:

-- Convert to ICO
-- Convert to and from WEBP
+An image converter tool, so I can stop using online converters.

 ## Supported Bitmap Files